Here’s What You Should Know About the New Hepatitis B Vaccine Recommendation

 Paige Siper, PhD, Chief Psychologist of the Seaver Center

-“Autism Spectrum Disorder Across the Lifespan” was hosted by the Mount Sinai Office for Diversity and Inclusion.
-It was part of a series featuring speakers from around the Mount Sinai Health System as well as the community to raise awareness and promote an inclusive and equitable health care environment for people with disabilities.
+“Autism Spectrum Disorder Across the Lifespan” was part of a series featuring speakers from around the Mount Sinai Health System as well as the community to raise awareness and promote an inclusive and equitable health care environment for people with disabilities.

 Dr. Gorenstein, Assistant Professor of Psychiatry, Icahn School of Medicine, said that an important tool in the field is Applied Behavioral Analysis, a class of interventions based on principles of operant learning theory—that is, providing positive reinforcement for observable behavior, like asking for a push on a playground swing, or making a choice.
 Another therapy, Relationship Development Intervention, is a family-based method that builds social and emotional skills.
 And there are a variety of therapies to treat conditions that can accompany ASD, such as anxiety, ADHD, or epilepsy.